EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

     ]
   }
   ```
-  When **addToOutput** is set to `true`, an additional column is added to the parsed output,
-with the column header equal to the `columnHeader` specified in the file.
+  When **addToOutput** is set to `true`, an additional column is added to the parsed output, with the column header set as the `columnHeader` specified in the file above.
   </details>

 ## EmotiBit file types